burtonrj/CytoPy/docs/source/data.rst

 Some convenience functions for exploring the range of channel mappings and creating templates are:

-* cytopy.flow.read_write.explore_channel_mappings - given the path to a directory containing one or more \*.fcs files, returns a list of dictionaries for all unique channel/marker names
+* CytoPy.flow.read_write.explore_channel_mappings - given the path to a directory containing one or more \*.fcs files, returns a list of dictionaries for all unique channel/marker names
-* cytopy.flow.read_write.fcs_mappings - given the path to a single \*.fcs file, return the channel/marker names
+* CytoPy.flow.read_write.fcs_mappings - given the path to a single \*.fcs file, return the channel/marker names
-* cytopy.data.panel.create_template - given a list of channel mappings e.g. *[{'channel: 'FITC', 'marker': 'CD3'}, {'channel': 'PE', 'marker':'CD4'}]* generates a Excel template with template regular expression statements.
+* CytoPy.data.panel.create_template - given a list of channel mappings e.g. *[{'channel: 'FITC', 'marker': 'CD3'}, {'channel': 'PE', 'marker':'CD4'}]* generates a Excel template with template regular expression statements.
 This should then be checked and edited prior to use.

 Once we have our template ready, we can create out **Panel** document::

-	from cytopy.data.panel import Panel
+	from CytoPy.data.panel import Panel
 	n_panel = Panel(panel_name='PD_N_Panel')
 	n_panel.create_from_excel('path/to/template.xlsx')
 	n_panel.save()